 INDUSTRIAL BUILDING

-A 19, one hundred twenty-five-rectangular-foot industrial construction in Springdale’s Industrial Park Plaza has a new proprietor after a sale worth $850,000.
+A 19 hundred twenty-five-rectangular-foot industrial construction in Springdale’s Industrial Park Plaza has a new proprietor after a sale worth $850,000.

 John and Patricia Kendrick bought the Class B warehouse at 1209 ESI Drive.
 Upside Down Cow LLC, whose individuals include Dustin Weber and Walter Wight, become the seller.
 Lee Ward with Realty Concepts in Fayetteville changed into the listing agent.
 The unmarried-story building was built in 1979.